 When almost half (44.8%) of UK employees feel “uncomfortable” discussing their own career development with managers, it’s clearly a sensitive area for both parties (Badenoch & Clark, 2013).

 But discussing progression is essential for organisations who want to engage employees through development opportunities, or to retain their best talent by hiring from within.

 Progression is extremely important to employees: half of those aged under 35 believe promotion should come every two years (Adecco, 2013).
 Employees who see a clear progression path are more likely to be engaged and committed to their jobs.

 That’s a good thing for your organisation, but it’s not the only reason HR should make clear progression a priority.
 Employees are one of the biggest investments your organisation makes: their skills and knowledge continually grow through training, on-the-job learning, and other development initiatives.
 You must help deserving employees to progress if you want the maximum return-on-investment (ROI) for your organisation.

-Employee progression is also a key element of succession programmes, where younger employees are developed as future replacements for ageing senior staff.
-Succession makes the most of the knowledge you already have within your company, and can be an alternative to the costly and difficult task of hiring for key roles.
+Employee progression is also a key element of succession programmes, where younger employees are developed as future replacements for aging senior staff.
+Succession makes the most of the knowledge you already have within your company and can be an alternative to the costly and difficult task of hiring for key roles.

 Make the business case for progression